Multi-document Summarization via Deep Learning Techniques: A Survey: Future research directions and open issues

-Adversarial examples are strategically modified samples that aim to fool the deep neural networks based models.
-An adversarial example is created via the worst-case perturbation of the input that an ideal or robust DNN model would still assign correct labels while a vulnerable DNN model would have high confidence in the wrong prediction.
-The idea of Using adversarial examples to examine the robustness of a DNN model was originated from research in Computer Vision \cite{corr/SzegedyZSBEGF13} and was introduced in Natural Language Processing by the work \cite{emnlp/JiaL17}.
+Adversarial examples are strategically modified samples that aim to fool deep neural networks based models.
+An adversarial example is created via the worst-case perturbation of the input to which a robust DNN model would still assign correct labels, while a vulnerable DNN model would have high confidence in the wrong prediction.
+The idea of using adversarial examples to examine the robustness of a DNN model originated from research in Computer Vision \cite{corr/SzegedyZSBEGF13} and was introduced in NLP by Jia et al. \cite{emnlp/JiaL17}.
 An essential purpose for generating adversarial examples for neural networks is to utilize these adversarial examples to enhance the model's robustness \cite{corr/GoodfellowSS14}.
-Therefore, research on adversarial examples is not only beneficial to identify and apply a robust model but also helps to build robust models for different tasks.
-Following the pioneering work in \cite{emnlp/JiaL17}, many attack methods have been proposed to address this problem in various NLP applications \cite{tist/ZhangSAL20}.
-However, very limited research attack DNNs for multi-document summarization \cite{ChengYCZH20}.
-It is worth filling this gap by exploring existing and developing new adversarial attacks on the state-of-the-art DNN-based multi-document summarization models.
+Therefore, research on adversarial examples not only helps identify and apply a robust model but also helps to build robust models for different tasks.
+Following the pioneering work proposed by Jia et al. \cite{emnlp/JiaL17}, many attack methods have been proposed to address this problem in NLP applications \cite{tist/ZhangSAL20} with limited research for MDS \cite{ChengYCZH20}.
+It is worth filling this gap by exploring existing and developing new, adversarial attacks on the state-of-the-art DNN-based MDS models.